 ‘The competition is divided into Junior and Senior Divisions.
 Junior students must be at least 11 and in years 7,8 or 9 as at 1st January.
 Senior students must be under 18 years of age and in years 10, 11 or 12 at 1st January.
 Seniors speak for eight minutes and Juniors for six minutes’.
 Operates in all states [use links on the site].
 Run by Rostrum.

 Dates and other details are found through the state links on the above site.
-Entries appear to open from the end of January.
+Entries appeared to open from the end of January.

 ‘The NSW Premier’s Spelling Bee is a fun way to encourage literacy amongst public primary school children’.
 Open to Primary school students in Years 3-6.